trolie/spec/docs/concepts.md

 footprint for the Transmission Provider.
 A natural choice for the `monitoring-set` identifier is the NERC id of the entity that defines the `monitoring-set`, if applicable.

+## Seasons

+According to pro forma attachment M of FERC 881, a season has the following definition:

+> ... where seasons are defined by the Transmission Provider to include not fewer than four seasons in each year, and to reasonably reflect portions of the year where expected high temperatures are relatively consistent.

+In practical terms, Transmission Providers have a wide variety of Seasons that they operate to.
+Even if seasons across two Transmission Providers have the same name, such as "summer", the start and end dates may differ.
+TROLIE is designed to be agnostic to these definitions as much as possible, so that the data may be exchanged in a more accurate and precise manner.
+While seasonal "aliases" such as "winter" may sometimes be provided as hints, seasonal rating schedules are ultimately defined in terms of start and end dates.
+Queries and submittals of seasonal ratings are done in terms of start and end dates, and TROLIE servers may decide how to enforce their adherance to specific named seasons that they use.